brendanlong/cookbook/src/burrito-beans.md

  3. Add green chilis, salt and liquid smoke.
  4. Leave on low heat until ready to serve.

-I usually put this in burritos with rice (with a little salt and lime juice) and salsa.
+We usually put this in burritos with rice (with a little salt and lime juice) and salsa.